sonrabakarim/barlkk/_posts/2015-08-04-awesome-react-boilerplates.md

   teaser: circular-837510_500x333.jpg
 ---

 Not interested in reinventing the wheel?
-Neither am I. Here's a short list of awesome boilerplates -- sometimes knows as starter kits or seeds -- for getting React applications off the ground in a hurry.
+Neither am I. Here's a short list of awesome boilerplates -- sometimes known as starter kits or seeds -- for getting React applications off the ground in a hurry.
 These application templates were not taken from any list, however <a rel="nofollow" href="https://github.com/sindresorhus/awesome">awesome</a> that list might be.
 Rather, they've gained enough mindshare to find me outside [*The Stream*](https://medium.com/matter/the-web-we-have-to-save-2eb1fe15a426)[^1].
 They're open source and waiting for you to clone, fork and build upon for your next React project.

 Contributions via comments welcome.
 The best React and React Native Boilerplates will be moved into the article body and the `nofollow` removed.
 {: .notice }